stefanofa/awesome/TOPICS.md

 *   [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases

-## awesome

-*   [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases

-*   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

-*   [stefanofa/awesome](https://github.com/stefanofa/awesome) - 💡 A collection of my starred repos, organized by language.
-Find inspiration and tools quickly!

-*   [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups

-*   [birobirobiro/awesome-shadcn-ui](https://github.com/birobirobiro/awesome-shadcn-ui) - A curated list of awesome things related to shadcn/ui.

-*   [ivbeg/awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies

-*   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

-*   [DovAmir/awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.

 ## claude-code-subagents

 *   [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases